ajay77381/GIT-Session/README.md

 git branch branchname

+### how to push the created branch on remote ?

+git push -u origin new createdbranchname

 ### How to delete branch ?

 git branch -d branchname

 .................
 For Hide / stash the the untracked file-